iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic application for anti-fouling measures on glass at a construction company research facility.
+This is a case study of photocatalytic treatment of bathroom glass in a resort hotel (anti-soiling measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)